arcana-network/aa-sdk/site/smart-accounts/signers/arcana-auth.md

 :::

+### Register the App

+Use [Arcana Developer Dashboard](https://dashboard.arcana.network) to register your app and obtain a unique **clientId**.
+Use this unique app identifier when creating a `SmartAcccountSigner`.

 ### Create a SmartAccountSigner

-Setting up the Arcana Auth SDK and creating a `SmartAccountSigner` is easy, see:
+Use the  **clientId** assigned to your app via the dashboard and integrate with the Arcana Auth SDK by creating a `SmartAccountSigner`.

 <<< @/snippets/arcana-auth.ts

 ### Use it with LightAccount

 Let's see it in action with `aa-alchemy` and `LightSmartContractAccount` from `aa-accounts`:

 ::: code-group

 ```ts [example.ts]